tommyblue/sokoban/README.md

 # Sokoban

-A Go implementation of the famous puzzle game [Sokoban](http://www.sokoban.jp/) by Hiroyuki Imabayashi.
+A Go implementation of the famous puzzle game [Sokoban](http://www.sokoban.jp/) by Hiroyuki Imabayashi using the [Ebiten](https://ebiten.org/) 2D game library.

 ![Alt text](screenshot.jpg?raw=true "Screenshot")

 ## Levels

-The levels are stored as text file in the `assets/levels/` folder.
+The levels are stored in the [levels.txt](./levels.txt) file.
-Each file contains the matrix of the level where each tile can have one of these values:
+Each section contains the matrix of the level where each tile can have one of these values:

 - `@`: player
 - `#`: wall
 - `$`: box
 - `.`: target (where to move the box)
 - `+`: box on a target
-- `~`: empty space, where the player/boxes can be moved
+- `_`: empty space, where the player/boxes can be moved

 ## Assets